exploreborders/LocalRAG/README.md

 ## Requirements

 - Python 3.8+
+- Docker (recommended for databases) OR:
   - PostgreSQL with pgvector extension
   - Elasticsearch 8.x
 - Ollama for local LLM inference

 ## Implementation Status